SCOPE OF THIS CHAPTER

 There are many scenarios in which Section 20 is used positively and these include situations of family support (e.g. Short Term Breaks) and where parents are unable to care for children, for whatever reason, and there are no agreed alternative family or friends to undertake this.

 In Accommodating a child under Section 20, it must always be borne in mind that the local authority does not have Parental Responsibility; only the parents/ those carers with Parental Responsibility can make decisions for the child.
-The parent/carer can remove the child from Accommodation at any time and any such request must be responded to promptly by the local authority, or it must otherwise take action through the court (see also Ceasing to Look After a Child Procedure).
+The parent/carer with Parental Responsibility can remove the child from Accommodation at any time (Section 20(8)) and any such request must be responded to promptly by the local authority, or it must otherwise take action through the court.
+A number of court cases have confirmed that a local authority failing to permit a parent to remove a child in circumstances within section 20(8) acts unlawfully.
+(See Herefordshire Council v AB EWFC 10 rtf).
+(See also Ceasing to Look After a Child Procedure).

 The parents/carers should be advised of any changes in the child's circumstances whilst the child is in local authority care.